bnjns/terraform-provider-metabase/readme.md

 A Terraform provider that lets you manage your Metabase instance, because why not Terraform the world?
 </div>

+> ⚠️ This provider is not abandoned, but I changed job and no longer use this provider on a day-to-day basis so feature
+> development will be slow.
+If you have a feature request please do raise an issue and I will be more than happy to take
+> a look at it!

 ## 🧐 About

 [Metabase](https://www.metabase.com/) is a simple analytics tool which allows anyone to easily learn and make decisions